Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 a literal, and if no previous non-suppressed fields have matched, then the

-instead of 0.
+return value is EOF instead of 0.
 A whitespace character in the format

-string is only an optional match and doesn’t induce an EOF
+string is only an optional match and doesn’t induce an EOF in this

 fashion.
 Leading whitespace read and discarded for a field don’t count as